saltstack/salt/HACKING.md

 still will need to pass in the config dir.
 Now that you've got Salt running, you can hack away on the Salt codebase!

+If you need to restart Salt for some reason, if you've made changes and they don't appear to be reflected, this is one option:

+    kill -INT $(pgrep salt-master)
+    kill -INT $(pgrep salt-minion)

+If you'd rather not use `kill`, you can have a couple of terminals open with your salt virtualenv activated and omit the `--daemon` argument.
+Salt will run in the foreground, so you can just use ctrl+c to quit.

 ### Test First?
 Test Last?
 Test Meaningfully!

 You can write tests first or tests last, as long as your tests are meaningful